kikko-land/kikko/packages/kikko-doc/docs/core/howReactivityWorks.mdx

 # How reactivity works

-Kikko gather infomration about what table are sued when you build raw queries or with query-builder.
+Kikko gathers infomration about which tables are used when you build raw queries or with query-builder.

 Like: